~12 min read

 The data model's relationships replace manual lookups entirely.

-Key Insight: Properly related tables let you reference columns directly.
-RELATED() exists for edge cases, but the model usually handles it.
+If your tables are properly related, you can reference columns directly.
+RELATED() exists for edge cases, but the model usually handles it for you.

 Excel